moflaher/ttide_py/README.md

 errcalc -         Method for calculation of confidence limits. (cboot,wboot,linear(not finished)) default = 'cboot'

-constitnames -    Names of constituents to use.
-Use as such, constitnames=np.array([['M2  '],['N2  ']]).
-For the time being constituent names must be padded with spaces to a length of 4. default = empty
+constitnames -    Names of constituents to use. default = empty

 output -          Flag to disable output. default = True